How to Allow Minifetch to Fetch Your Pages

 }

-If allowed is still false after updating, confirm your robots.txt is accessible at https://yoursite.com/robots.txt and has been re-deployed.
+If allowed is still false after updating, confirm your robots.txt is accessible at https://example.com/robots.txt and has been re-deployed.
 Minifetch caches robots.txt for 24 hours, so changes may take up to a day to propagate.